danbz/humanMachineHumanDrawing/README.md

 # u-DrawMarkov
 markov chain drawing sketch in openFrameworks

-with 8 x 8 matrix for drawing lines and arcs
+with 12 x 12 matrix for drawing four orientations of lines and arcs plus squares, circles, loops and squiggles.

+with Mac osX speech output announcing each new drawing step.

+includes spreadsheet with probability matrix

 ©2020 Dan Buzzo
 github.com/danbz